Palm Oil Processing

 The former Minister of Primary Industries (MPI, 2 July 2018—24 February 2020) in Malaysia, YB Teresa Kok Suh Sim did a soft launch of the Love MY Palm Oil campaign on 8 January 2019.
-The seventh Prime Minister of Malaysia, Yang Amat Berhormat Tun Dr Mahathir Mohammad officially launched the campaign organised by MPI on 24 March 2019 on Pulau Carey, Selangor, Malaysia.
+The 7th Prime Minister of Malaysia, Yang Amat Berbahagia Tun Dr Mahathir Mohammad officially launched the campaign organised by MPI on 24 March 2019 on Pulau Carey, Selangor, Malaysia.
+YBhg.
 Tun Dr Mahathir Mohammad has been very supportive of the palm oil industry as it is a major contributor to the economy and rural poverty eradication.

 Sawit Anugerah Tuhan

-The effort to disseminate accurate perception was continued in the Ministry of Plantation Industries and Commodities (MPIC) with YB Dato' Dr Mohd Khairuddin Aman Razali as the Minister of MPIC (10 March 2020—16 August 2021) when Tan Sri Dato' Haji Mahiaddin Bin Mohd Yasin, familiarly known as Tan Sri Dato' Haji Muhyiddin bin Mohd Yassin, was the 8th Prime Minister.
+The effort to disseminate accurate perception was continued in the Ministry of Plantation Industries and Commodities (MPIC) with Dato' Dr Mohd Khairuddin Aman Razali as the Minister of MPIC (10 March 2020—16 August 2021) when YB Tan Sri Dato' Haji Mahiaddin Bin Mohd Yasin, familiarly known as YB Tan Sri Dato' Haji Muhyiddin Bin Mohd Yassin, was the 8th Prime Minister.
 On 22 July 2020, he stated that Love MY Palm Oil campaign was rebranded to 'Sawit Anugerah Tuhan' or Palm Oil is God's Gift campaign.